nickfargo/prochan/src/index.coffee.md

 ### poll

 Performs a [`receive.async`][] channel operation only if one can be completed immediately.
+Returns the value received, or the `poll.EMPTY` sentinel if the operation could not be performed.

     poll = ->
       switch arguments.length
         when 0 then channel = Process.current()._in()
         when 1 then [channel] = arguments
         else throw new Error "Arity"
+      if channel.canProcessReceive()
-      if channel.canProcessReceive() then receive.async channel else poll.EMPTY
+        receive.async channel
+      else
+        poll.EMPTY
     poll.EMPTY = {}

 ### offer

 Performs a [`send.async`][] channel operation only if one can be completed immediately.
+Returns `true` if the operation could be performed, or `false` otherwise.

     offer = ->
       switch arguments.length
         when 1 then [value] = arguments; channel = Process.current()._out()
         when 2 then [channel, value] = arguments else throw new Error "Arity"
+      if result = !!channel.canProcessSend()
-      if channel.canProcessSend() then send.async channel, value else no
+        send.async channel, value
+      result